 - Experiential learning through science field trips and external competitions such as F1 in schools, Singapore Amazing Flying Machine Challenge, Ignite Skills Challenge and Science Buskers.

 The modes of assessment include:

 - continual assessment (theory, practical tests and project work);

 - semestral assessment (mid-year exam and end-of-year exam).

 - have an awareness of natural phenomena and science-related social issues.

-Apart from the core curriculum mentioned above, all students will have the opportunity to participate in, and be enriched through our applied learning programme in Science (also known as GeMS- ALPS).
+Apart from the core curriculum mentioned above, all students will have the opportunity to participate in, and be enriched through our applied learning programme in Science (ALP).

 What Students Learn

-- Promote interest in STEM subjects through inquiry-based experimentation under a Structured Experimentation Programme which invites students to explore an idea, pose a question and to subsequently solve a problem, or to test a hypothesis, allowing students to extend their learning beyond the walls of a classroom.
+- Promotes interest in STEM subjects through inquiry-based experimentation under a Structured Experimentation Programme, which invites students to explore an idea, pose a question and to subsequently solve a problem or to test a hypothesis.
+This allows students to extend their learning beyond the walls of a classroom.